What is an Identity Protection PIN (IP PIN)?

 This is a way to, in essence, lock your tax account, and the IP PIN serves as the key to opening that account.
 Electronic returns that do not contain the correct IP PIN will be rejected, and paper returns will go through additional scrutiny for fraud.

 This identity and tax fraud protection measure was previously only available to those who were confirmed identity theft victims, but now it is available to all taxpayers.
 Given a recent year estimate of over $14.5 billion in identity theft tax fraud, I think it would be a wise time investment to successfully apply for an IP PIN, and use it.
-I can think of few things worse than filing a tax return, expecting a refund (the average tax refund is over $2,500), and finding out that someone fraudulently got there first, using your name, and then having to clean up the mess they left for you with the IRS.
+I can think of few things worse than filing a tax return, expecting a refund (the average tax refund was most recently $2,815), and finding out that someone fraudulently got there first, using your name, and then having to clean up the mess they left for you with the IRS.

 In the past, I have recommended a hodgepodge of solutions to readers to prevent tax fraud, such as signing up for USPS Informed Delivery to protect yourself against mail identity theft, filing your tax return ASAP and not waiting until the tax deadline, requesting an EIN number, and even using credit freezes.
 While those things are all generally good identity protection practices, applying for an IP PIN is a much more fail safe and convenient method to prevent tax identity theft and fraud specifically.